Home / Languages / Duolingo Spanish Review

 Shockingly Fun

-In other words, the gamification aspect of language learning with Duolingo that everyone loves is still there front and center, and I really like that.
+In other words, the gamification aspect of language learning with Duolingo that everyone loves is still there front and center, and I like that.

 Final Verdict: Is Duolingo Good For Learning Spanish?